Wadakapiapué

 About Wadakapiapué

 Wadakapiapué is a Natural Monument located in Bolívar state, southeastern Venezuela, within the Gran Sabana region of the Guiana Highlands.
-The protected area encompasses a tepui formation, one of the ancient sandstone table-top mountains characteristic of this extraordinary landscape.
-The name Wadakapiapué is derived from the Pemón indigenous language and reflects the deep cultural connection between the Pemón people and the tepui landscape they have inhabited for thousands of years.
-As a Natural Monument, Wadakapiapué is administered by Venezuela's INPARQUES and forms part of the network of protected areas in the Gran Sabana.
-The tepuis of this region are recognized internationally for their geological antiquity, exceeding 1.7 billion years for the sandstone formations, and for their extraordinary levels of biological endemism, making them among the most scientifically significant protected areas in South America.
+The tepui formation — a tiny tower-like sandstone plateau rising to approximately 2,000 metres above sea level — is the smallest member of the Eastern Tepuis chain by summit area, with a plateau surface of less than 0.01 km².
+[1] The name Wadakapiapué is derived from the Pemón indigenous language and means "Tree of Life" or "Tree of All Fruits"; Pemón tradition holds that the tepui was once a giant tree from which all of nature emerged.
+As part of the Monumento Natural Cadena de Tepuyes Orientales (Eastern Tepuis Natural Monument chain), it is administered by Venezuela's INPARQUES and forms part of the network of protected areas in the Gran Sabana.
+The tepuis of this region are recognized internationally for their geological antiquity and extraordinary levels of biological endemism.

 Wildlife Ecosystems